JDanielLpzV/landing-page-argano-uv/README.md

-# landing-page-arganoUV
+# Landing Page for ArganoUV training
-This is a landing page for the training process in ArganoUV
+###This is a landing page for the training process in ArganoUV

+## Tasks